wadyaua/wadyaua/README.md

 <hr/>

-* 🌍  I'm based in Ukraine, Kiev
+* 🌍  I'm based in Ukraine, Kyiv
 * 🧠  Currently learning JavaScript
 * 🤝  I’m open to new opportunities in Front-End development and collaborative teamwork.